You Are About to Disappear

 Figure 0.4.
 The entire electromagnetic spectrum (not to scale)

-What all this tour in the electromagnetic spectrum tells us is two things: first although the wavelengths of photons vary over a vast range, our visual system has adapted itself into perceiving a small portion of it only; and second, even within that part of the range that we see, although the wavelengths range continuously, our visual system has discretized the continuous range: it has broken it into nonexistent pieces, those that we call “colors”.
+The preceding tour of the electromagnetic spectrum should tell us two key things: first, although the wavelengths of photons vary over a vast range, our visual system has adapted itself into perceiving only a small portion of it; and second, even within that part of the range that we see, although the wavelengths range continuously, our visual system has discretized the continuous range: it has broken it up into arbitrary and nonexistent pieces, those that we call “colors”.

 This last idea is very simple: in the world, there are no colors, such as red, green, blue, and so on.
 There are only numbers that vary continuously, such as 400, 401, 402, and so on (and even between 400 an 401 there are the numbers 400.5, 400.25, and so on).
 But instead of perceiving a continuous range of numbers for wavelengths (similar to the way we perceive a continuous range of temperatures, say), we perceive entire regions of the spectrum that we label red, yellow, green, and so on.
-Our usage of names for colors is proof that we do this perceptual “discretization” (the breaking up into pieces).
-There is a region within what we call “green color”, for example, in which it is impossible for our visual system to see more than one hue of green; so we call that entire region “green”.
+That we give names to colors is proof that we do this perceptual “discretization” (the breaking up into pieces).
+There is a region within what we call “green color”, for example (at wavelengths between around 490 and 530 nm), in which it is impossible for our visual system to see more than one hue of green; so we call that entire region “green”.
 (Note that scientists have broken up even the invisible part of the spectrum into discrete chunks, such as “infrared”, “ultraviolet”, etc., but for pragmatic reasons, unrelated to human perception.)
 Why do our brains do this?
-Why do they show us only a tiny part of reality, and why do they break it up into pieces (colors) that do not really exist?
+Why do they show us only a tiny part of a much greater reality?
+And why do they break up that tiny part of reality into pieces (the colors) that do not exist outside of human and animal vision?

 There is again an evolutionary reason that explains why we perceive only one narrow band of the entire range: it is because the bulk of electromagnetic radiation emitted by our Sun that reaches the surface of our planet happens to be almost exactly in the visible range.
 Consequently, animals adapted to perceive photons in the range which is available, though some of them, as we saw (bees, mosquitoes), managed to explore the niches at the fringes of this spectrum, where photons are least abundant.
 The rest of the spectrum is either shielded by the ozone layer of our atmosphere, or is not produced by the Sun in as copious quantities as in the case of the visible range.
 No wonder we, animals on Earth, see only this tiny part of the range: we evolved to perceive what reaches us; we couldn’t possibly evolve to see what’s not available here, in this corner of the world where we exist.